About The Website

 All Innovation projects must include a Community Program Planning process that involves gathering potential project ideas from community members.
-The Idea Generation Website will allow you to submit a project idea for review and consideration by OC Health Care Agency.
+This website allowed community members to submit a project idea for review and consideration by the Orange County Health Care Agency.

-The site includes a Community Forum, where all project idea submissions will be posted for community feedback.
+The site includes a Community Forum, where all project idea submissions have been posted for community feedback.
 This provides a history of idea submissions and allows input to further develop a potential idea that will meet the Mental Health Services Act Oversight and Accountability Commission (MHSOAC) Innovation criteria.

 Let us know what you think!

 The purpose of an Innovation project is to evaluate the effectiveness of new and/or changed approaches and practices in mental health.
 Projects are time-limited and funded for a maximum of five years, after which an alternative source of funding must be identified to continue the project.
 Innovation projects must serve one or more of the following purposes:

 - Increase access to mental health services to underserved groups

 - Increase the quality of mental health services, including measurable outcomes